 People-Pleasing & Repressed Emotions

-People-pleasing and Repressed Emotions Are Connected
+People-Pleasing and Repressed Emotions Are Connected

 The Trap of People-Pleasing

-You are not required to set yourself on fire to keep other people warm.
+You are not required to set yourself on fire to keep others warm.

 The Weight of Repressed Emotions